Economics (ECON)

 ECON 030 Internship - No Credit 0.0 SH [ ]

 Professional internship in a 3rd-party economics-related setting.
-Prepares students for an economics career.
-Position may be in any area of macroeconomics, international economics, economic development, urban economics, econometrics or relevant academia/research, but must provide a professional, career-based experience.
-Supports the Economics major by providing context and experience relative to the concepts taught within the major.
+Position may be in any area of microeconomics, macroeconomics, international economics, economic development, urban economics, econometrics, finance, or relevant academia/research, but must provide a professional, career-based experience.
+Supports the Economics major by providing context and skills relative to the concepts taught within the major.
 May be taken twice.

 ECON 203 Principles of Microeconomics 3.0 SH [GESS]

-An introduction to economics with special emphasis on microeconomic concepts.
-These focus on decision-making by individuals and organizations such as firms, government departments, and supranational organizations.
-Students develop economic perspectives on a wide variety of topics; examples include the minimum wage, environmental legislation, Social Welfare policy, and entrepreneurship.
-First course in the economics and in the business administration majors' sequence.
+This course provides an introduction to economics with special emphasis on rudimentary microeconomic concepts, including supply and demand, market structures, and decision-making by individuals and firms.
+Students develop economic perspectives on many topics; examples include taxation, environmental legislation, Social Welfare policy, and entrepreneurship.
+First course in the economics major's sequence.

 ECON 204 Principles of Macroeconomics 3.0 SH [ ]

-Continues the study of economic theory and analysis begun in ECON 203.
-Major topics include aggregate demand and supply, money, employment, economic growth, monetary and fiscal stabilization policy, national income and product accounts, inflation, and international economics.
-The assumptions of Keynesian, neoclassical, monetarist, and "supply-side" programs are also explored.
+This course continues the study of economic theory and analysis begun in ECON 203.
+Major topics include long-run economic growth, employment, national income accounting, the financial system, money, aggregate demand and supply, monetary and fiscal stabilization policy, inflation, and international economics.

 Prerequisite: ECON 203.